quantifiedcode/python-anti-patterns/docs/maintainability/dynamically_creating_names.rst

 Example
 -------

-Consider following code.
+Consider the following code.
 You have some data and want to update the *class* with all of the data.
-Of course you don't want to do this by hand, especially if there is tons of items in ``data_dict``.
+Of course you don't want to do this by hand, especially if there are tons of items in ``data_dict``.
 However, when refactoring this kind of code after several years, and you'd like to know where some variable is added to this class, you'd usually use ``grep`` or ``ack_grep`` to find it.
 But when setting variables/methods/functions like this, you're screwed.

 .. code:: python